Hypothesis Testing – A Complete Guide with Examples

 In the discussion section and conclusion, you can present your findings by using supporting evidence and conclude whether your null hypothesis was rejected or supported.

-In the result section, you can summarize your study’s outcomes, including the average difference and P-value of the two groups.
+In the result section, you can summarise your study’s outcomes, including the average difference and P-value of the two groups.

 If we talk about the findings, our study your results will be as follows: